Make-School-Courses/ARCHIVE-CS-4-Advanced-Data-Structures/ReadMe.md

-# CS 4: Advanced Data Structures & Algorithms
+# ARCHIVE - CS 4: Advanced Data Structures & Algorithms

+## NOTE: This repo is no longer maintained

 ## Course Schedule